Treating depression in adults with TMS - the evidence

 Research indicates that with intensive psychological treatment and several courses of different medication there is a 60-70% chance of being cured of the depression.
 However, this unfortunately means that 30%-40% of people may end up with chronic depression that is resistant to conventional treatment.

-How Does Transcranial Magnetic Stimulation (TMS) Work?
+How does Transcranial Magnetic Stimulation work?

 TMS is a strong pulsing magnetic field that stimulates brain cells.
 The passage of an electric current in the coil induces a transient, high-intensity magnetic pulse that penetrates the scalp and painlessly reaches the neurons of the targeted cortical area.
 High frequency TMS increases activity in the brain cells of the frontal cortex of the brain.
 It causes increased connectivity between brain cells and the release of chemical messengers.